 Variegated Butterfly Agave, Desert Diamond Century Plant

 Agave 'Desert Diamond' is an attractive succulent with a remarkably symmetrical rosette of green leaves with light cream, prominent margins.
 The rosette grows up to 15 inches (37.5 cm) tall and up to 18 inches (45 cm) in diameter.
-The marginal and terminal spines emerge yellow, transition to light brown, and then finally age to cinnamon brown.
+The marginal and terminal spines emerge yellow, then transition to light brown, and finally age to cinnamon-brown.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).